-UK’s Johnson under pressure over adviser who linked IQ, race
+UK govt adviser quits amid furor over comments on IQ, race

 He has also suggested that black Americans have a lower average IQ than white Americans.

+On Twitter, Sabisky accused critics of “selective quoting” and said “I signed up to do real work, not be in the middle of a giant character assassination.”

+“The media hysteria about my old stuff online is mad but I wanted to help (the government) not be a distraction.
+Accordingly I’ve decided to resign as a contractor,” he wrote.

-A spokesman for Johnson declined to discuss Sabisky’s role in Downing Street, saying “I’m not going to be commenting on individual appointments.”
+Earlier Monday a spokesman for Johnson declined to discuss Sabisky’s role in Downing Street, saying “I’m not going to be commenting on individual appointments.”

 Spokesman Jamie Davies also refused to say whether the prime minister agreed with Sabisky’s views, which critics say amount to support for eugenics, the now-discredited movement to improve the human race through selective reproduction.